 If you are age 60 or older, you can contact the Board on Aging and Long Term Care Ombudsman for help.

 Our FCIOP team is made up of highly knowledgeable advocates with a long history of navigating through the Family Care and IRIS systems.
-If you want to read more about our team members please go to our team directory.

 To access the ombudsman program, just call our toll-free number (1-800-928 8778) and mention Family Care or IRIS.